do9core/batch-rename-wpf/README.md

 you can rename a lot of files in one time

-It supports undo,
+It supports undo and redo.
-but cannot redo because of some bugs.

 ***